 However, when it comes to sales over a website, the wholesale sector is once again way ahead with £70.5 billion, compared with £41.1 billion from the retail sector.

 There is a clear correlation between business size and the total number of website sales.
 The largest increase in website sales has been in businesses with over 1,000 employees.
 Since 2009, website sales for businesses with between 10 – 49 employees have grown 337 %.
 This demonstrates that more and more businesses are getting on board with ecommerce and the benefits it brings.

 Digital marketing a key part of ecommerce success

 In this year’s statistical bulletin the ONS also looked at the impact of digital marketing.
 54% of larger businesses are utilising digital marketing channels to maximise their website.
 Paid advertising, social media, content marketing and SEO being the most popular.
 This is helping them promote their products and services and increase sales.
 The ONS also found that larger businesses have better website facilities, such as descriptions of goods and services.

-However, within the wholesale sector, BCP undertook their own research and found that 62% of businesses are missing out on digital marketing opportunities.
+However, within the wholesale sector, we undertook our own research and found that 62% of businesses are missing out on digital marketing opportunities.
 This is because there is often no digital marketing budget or there is a lack of resources and suitable skills to implement a digital strategy.

-As a leading software provider to the wholesale sector, BCP understands that digital technology is shaking up old business models.
+As a leading software provider to the wholesale sector, we understand that digital technology is shaking up old business models.
 Andy says “Investing in a suitable ecommerce platform needs to be a priority for wholesalers in 2019 if they want to achieve sales growth.”